The Report of the Conference on the School of Foreign Service

 Fr.
 Yates, however, says only $1.3 millions,

-But that $1.3 figure is only what the SFS then had in its building fund.
+But that $1.3 figure is only what the SFS had at the time in its building savings account.

-There were, in addition, other funds of the School,
+There were, in addition, other, more important, funds of the School,

 most notably the SFS's operating account for its yearly incomes and expenses.